Is burnout just part of the new normal?

 So what can be done to prevent burnout?

-Not surprisingly, meditation is top of the list.
-By making time for meditation regularly, we are allowing ourselves to rest, recover and build resilience.
-Workplaces that offer meditation to their staff enjoy much greater levels of staff satisfaction, productivity and wellbeing.
+Workplaces that offer meditation to their staff enjoy much higher levels of staff satisfaction, productivity and wellbeing.
 There is a depth of research to support this finding.

 Sounds worth it.